jameshfisher/jameshfisher.com/_posts/2017-02-03-c-generate-assembly.md

 ---
-title: "How do I generate assembly from a C file?"
+title: How do I generate assembly from a C file?
+tags:
+  - c
+  - assembly
+  - programming
+taggedAt: '2024-03-26'
 ---

 Any C compiler has multiple stages.
 A fundamental one is _assembler_.
 The compiler runs the C preprocessor, parses the C file, and transforms that AST into assembler.
 Usually, we instruct the compiler to then _assemble_ that into an object file and link it, producing a binary.